Pisces-Project/Pisces/docs/source/reference/models/stars.rst

 solutions and support for outputting physical profiles such as temperature, density, pressure, and gravitational potential.

-These models are contained in the :mod:`models.stars.polytropes` module.
+These models are contained in the :mod:`~pisces.models.stars.polytropes` module.

 Model Background
 ^^^^^^^^^^^^^^^^

-In the base model (:class:`models.stars.polytropes.PolytropicStarModel`), we assume a spherically symmetric star in hydrostatic equilibrium with a polytropic equation of state to describe the pressure-density relationship.
+In the base model (:class:`~pisces.models.stars.polytropes.PolytropicStarModel`), we assume a spherically symmetric star in hydrostatic equilibrium with a polytropic equation of state to describe the pressure-density relationship.
 The gas is assumed to be an ideal gas which is non-relativistic and non-rotating.
 From these assumptions, the structure of the star may be derived from hydrostatic equilibrium and the polytropic equation of state.